Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 5. How-to / Tutorial Blogs

-How-to or tutorial blogs are all about teaching people how to do something step by step.
+How-to or tutorial blogs teach people how to do something step by step.
 They focus on solving specific problems by breaking down the process into easy-to-follow instructions.

-These blogs are super popular because almost everyone looks online when they want to learn a new skill or figure out how something works.
+These blogs are super popular because almost everyone turns to the internet when they want to learn a new skill or figure out how something works.
 A how-to blog answers those exact questions.
 The content is usually practical, simple, and written in a way that even beginners can understand.

 Many successful bloggers even combine tutorial content with affiliate marketing.
 For instance, a blogger teaching โHow to start a podcastโ might also recommend microphones, recording software, or hosting platforms, all through affiliate links.